metalalive/RobotCarRPi/README.md

 The 3 options listed above provide very similar training errors, I apply the first one to my neural network model.

-### Training the model
-I trained the model a few times on a dual-core intel i5 laptop, each time it took about 3 hrs.

-In the beginning, we found the training losses can vary widely, e.g. we got previous training loss = 0.06 while current training loss = 0.110 , it turns out the reason could be skewed training set, since every time we randomly chose image examples from the entire dataset for training process, sometimes we were lucky to get a training set covering almost all kinds of lane-line conditions, while sometimes we got a training set covering only a few types of lane condition (e.g. the lanes are always in the middle in our training set).

-To avoid inbalanced training/test set , we tried grouping the dataset by k-mean cluster algorithm (with k = 60), then check if we need to add more images of specific type. (e.g. lack of image example with sharp left curvature ...... etc)

-After this procedure the training process works better, finally we managed to get trainning loss between 0.06 ~ 0.08

 ### Training / Testing Loss, and Accurancy
-Here is how I determine training / testing loss, for each image example of **training set**, we have :
+Before I train the model, I need to determine training / testing loss, and how do I measure accurancy.
+For each image example of **training set**, we have :

 | variable name | description |
 |---------------|-------------|